 4.)
 Unlike many birds, loons have solid bones which make them less buoyant.
 They also conserve oxygen underwater by slowing their heartbeat.
-They also have the ability to flatten their feathers quickly to become more streamlined.
+These birds have the ability to flatten their feathers quickly to become more streamlined.

 5.)
 They sometimes need up to a 600 feet for taking off in water.
 That’s quite a runway.